jgonzaga35/Dungeon-Aurora/assumptions.md

 ## Sun Stone
 - Sun Stone automatically opens doors as with a key (does not call the tick method to use it)
 - Once the Sun Stone is collected under no circumstances can it be removed including through usage
-- If the Sun Stone is used to build an item it is retained
+- If the Sun Stone is used to build an item it is removed
 - The Sun Stone can be used in place of Treasure and if there is both Treasure and the Sun Stone in inventory to build a buildable entity, the Treasure will be ket.
 - The only exception to the above is when crafting the Sceptre buildable entity, in which the Sun Stone cannot be used